ddev/github-action-setup-ddev/README.md

 #### ddevDir

-Path to your ddev project.
+Path to your DDEV project.

 default: `.` (root directory)